plukevdh/contact_manager/README.md

 - `rake db:migrate`
 - `rake db:test:prepare` (though seems to be deprecated for 4.x)

+## Run tests

+- `rspec` - Rails tests
+- `rake jasmine:ci` - JS tests

+Alternatively, you can just run `rake jasmine` and open `localhost:8888` to view the jasmine specs.

 ## Notes

 I chose to use the Angular framework for the front end for a number of reasons: